-Quizzes There will be five quizzes throughout the semester-two before each midterm, and one between the second midterm and the final.
+Quizzes There will be five quizzes-two before each midterm, and one between the second midterm and the final-but only your top three scores will count towards your semester grade.
 Except under extenuating circumstances, there are no make-up quizzes.
-If you miss a quiz, your other quizzes will count for more.

 Midterms There will be two cumulative midterms.
 When calculating your semester grade, I will assign a 25% weight to your higher scoring exam and a 15% weight to your lower scoring exam.
 Except under extenuating circumstances, there are no make-up exams.
 If you miss an exam, your other exam will count towards 25% of your semester grade, and the other 15% weight will be added to the final exam.
-If you know ahead of time that you will miss both exams, please contact so that we can formulate an appropriate arrangement.
+If you know ahead of time that you will miss both exams, please contact me so that we can formulate an appropriate arrangement.

-Final Exam The final exam will be cumulative and will account for 35% of your grade.
+Final Exam The final exam will be cumulative and will account for 30% of your grade.